strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 As long as these requirements are met, the rest of the folder structure is up to you.

-::: details Example of a v4 plugin structure
+::: details Example of a Strapi v4 plugin structure

 ```jsx
 my-plugin